fernandoperigolo/nodejs-crud/README.md

 Good, you have a deployed NodeJS app.

+> You need to

-I know all the basic flow now.
+You know all the basic flow now.
 It is time to improve our Node JS app.
 Lets go!

 > Oficial Heroku tutorial: https://devcenter.heroku.com/articles/getting-started-with-nodejs